"Fürth?" I asked my friend Clarissa raising a quizzical brow.

 What is your insider tip, what shouldn’t people miss?

-You should definitely go to Waagplatz, stroll along the street Gustavstraße, look into the church Michaeliskirche, visit the neo-baroque municipal theater Stadttheater and admire the Hornschuch promenade.
-In addition to a long walk through the city park including a stop at the Stadtparkcafe, you can also visit an event on one of the open-air stages and should definitely go to the Pappelsteig.
+You should definitely go to Waagplatz, stroll along the street Gustavstraße, look into the church Michaeliskirche, visit the neo-baroque municipal theater Stadttheater, and admire the Hornschuch promenade.
+In addition to a long walk through the city park including a stop at the Stadtparkcafe, you can also visit an event on one of the open-air stages and should go to the Pappelsteig.

 What’s the most common prejudice about the city?
 (And is there some truth to it?)